H4dr1en/learning-curves/README.md

 # learning-curves

-Learning-curves is a Python module that will help you calculating and ploting the learning curve of a model.
+Learning-curves is a Python module that will help you visualizing the learning curve of your models.

-Learning curves give an opportunity to diagnose bias and variance in supervised learning models, but also to visualize how training set size influence the performance of the models.
+[Learning curves](https://www.dataquest.io/blog/learning-curves-machine-learning/) give an opportunity to diagnose bias and variance in supervised learning models, but also to visualize how training set size influence the performance of the models.

+Such plots help you answer the following questions:
+ - Do I have enough data?
+ - What would be the best accuracy I would have if I had more data?
+ - Can I train my model with less data?
+ - Is my training set biased?

+ Learning-curves will also help you fitting the learning curve to extrapolate and find the saturation value of the curve.

 ### Installation